odbalapure/go-backend-development/docs/AWS.md

 Create a group with the name deployment and the select the `AmazonEC2ContainerRegistryPowerUser` policy.
 This will give all the access except for deletion.

+> Make sure to add the same permission for the `github-ci` user as well.

 ### Github Secrets

 Go to Settings > Secrets and select `Repository Secrets`.